The Input Format

 (FPCore (inputs ...) properties ... expression)

 Each input is a variable name, like x, used in the expression.
 Properties are used to specify additional information about the expression's context.
-If name is specified, the function can be referenced in subsequent FPCore declarations in the file.

 The expression is written in prefix form, with every function call parenthesized, as in Lisp.
 For example, the formula for the hypotenuse of a triangle with legs a and b is: